Ella Niska

 27.03--Miriam "Maija" (say /MY yah/) Pihlaja, b. unk.; d. of Altzheimer's 4-5 years ago; m. unk.; unk. ch.

-Basic training in Oklahoma, then to Normandy, but on the "tail end of
+Oklahoma, then to Normandy, but on the "tail end of the invasions"

-the invasions" (13th wave on Omaha Beach); "most of punch already taken
+(13th wave on Omaha Beach); "most of punch already taken out of

-Purple Hearts ("they were just badges to us; guys were getting them for
+received Purple Hearts ("they were just badges to us; guys were

 27.05--Robert "Bobby" Pihlaja, b.
 17 Nov 1925; d. in Alaska; m. unk.; unk. ch.